brookshelley/brookshelley.github.com/_posts/2016-04-14-pack-light-and-still-enjoy-the-trip.md

 ---
 layout: posts
-title: pack light and still enjoy the trip
+title: Pack light and still enjoy the trip
 description: Why I choose to travel with a 16L bag everywhere I go.
 categories: blog
 ---

-# Pack light and still enjoy your trip

 Why I choose to travel with a 16L bag everywhere I go.